-The International Fellowship Initiative (IFI) is a collaboration between the two Jesuit theologates in the United States of America, the Boston College School of Theology and Ministry (STM) and the Jesuit School of Theology of Santa Clara University in Berkeley (JST).
-The IFI hosts post-doctoral international scholars for a six to nine month period of research at either JST or STM (applicants will indicate their preference of research site as part of the application process).
+The International Fellowship Initiative (IFI) is a work of the Jesuit Conference of the United States and Canada and is a collaboration between the two Jesuit theologates in the United States of America, the Boston College School of Theology and Ministry (STM) and the Jesuit School of Theology of Santa Clara University in Berkeley (JST).
+In its history, the IFI has hosted over 80 scholars from over 30 different countries including China, India, Malaysia, Poland, Chile, and Turkey.
+The IFI hosts postdoctoral international scholars for one or two semesters at either JST or STM (applicants will indicate their preference of research site as part of the application process).
 The IFI provides scholars with space, time, and resources to complete the work set forth in their fellowship proposal.

 Jennifer Bader, Ph.D.

 Associate Dean, Academic Affairs